-Co-requisites: SURT-2035 and SURT-2070
+Co-requisites: SURT-1005, SURT-1070, SURT-1125, and SURT-2050

 This course allows the student to apply the knowledge learned in SURT-2035 in a lab setting.
-Students have the opportunity to practice and demonstrate cognitive, psychomotor, and affective competencies relevant to the role of the surgical technologist in both the scrub and circulator roles.
-Emphasis is placed on the principles of aseptic technique and the sterile application of safe patient care practices.
-Surgical specialties include ophthalmic, thoracic, vascular, cardiac, neuro, pediatric, and trauma surgeries.
+Students have the opportunity to practice and demonstrate cognitive, psychomotor, and affective competencies relevant to the role of the surgical technologist in both the scrub and circulator roles in accordance with the Core Curriculum for Surgical Technology 6th ed. as required for programmatic accreditation.
+Emphasis is placed on the principles of aseptic technique and the application of safe patient care practices.
+Surgical specialties include genitourinary, oral/maxillofacial, plastic, ophthalmic, thoracic, vascular, cardiac, neuro, pediatric, and trauma surgeries.